judyjwxie/judyjwxie.github.io/_pages/vienna.md

 nav_order: 10
 ---

 Vienna is a charming little place that has been rated the [most livable city](https://www.eiu.com/n/vienna-secures-its-position-as-the-worlds-most-liveable-city-for-third-consecutive-year/) in the world a few times.
 It's got fantastic public transportation.
 You can get a WienMobil transit pass (from subway station or on-the-tram/bus kiosks) and hop on or off without needing to swipe anything.
 It's got the grandiose Austrian architecture and gardens (my favorite is the Volksgarten with roses in May).
 It's got endless sausage stands that operate at odd hours for that post-drinking Käsekrainer (essentially bratwurst with melty cheese) and Bosna (a dressed dog with onion, mustard, and curry powdwer).
 It's also got world-class [classical music](https://www.musikverein.at/en/ticket-purchase-at-the-vienna-musikverein/) and [opera](https://www.wiener-staatsoper.at/) with cheap standing-room tickets for those on a student budget.
 Besides the touristy things, here is a list of places I like to frequent while I lived there around 2023-2024.
+Lots of places in Vienna are still cash-only so be prepared.
 Fair warning that most of these places would be considered "[bobo](https://en.wikipedia.org/wiki/Bobo_(socio-economic_group))". <br>
 <br>

 <b>Index</b><br>